 - Ridges/summits: it’s the same principle as before, except that the mountain peak on which you walk already represents a high point.
 We have seen it, but you must descend as much as possible in altitude in the event of a storm.

-- The rock walls: because of the torrential rains and the lightning which can strike the summits, landslides are frequent during a storm.
+- The rock walls: because of the torrential rains and the lightning that can strike the summits, landslides are frequent during a storm.
 If you stay close to the walls, you risk being buried.

 - Precipices: because of the wind, fear and precipitation, the risk of a fatal fall is multiplied.
 You must therefore avoid risk areas such as ravines and precipices.